MohrJoshua/UniversityProjects/Semester 2/README Semester2.md

 Graded: Not graded yet

 I was given a jupyter notebook and had to follow the given instructions.
-It involved cleaning and preparing  and visualizing the data.
+The use of relevant libraries was not allowed and everything had to be programmed from scratch.
+The task involved cleaning and preparing  and visualizing the data.
+In the next steps I had to implement a kNN algorith from  and then perform nested cross validation.
+The results were evalutaed and a confusion matrix was plotted.
+Also some questions had to be anserwed in this project.

 ## R for data science:

 Graded: 52/100

+The task was to perform EDA and prepare a dataset of choice for future work/ML.
+I chose to clean a movie review dataset.

+Since I was moving back to germany at the time of this project deadline, I did not spend much time on this project at all and did the bare minimum.